Sleep Disorders

 • Congenital and acquired forms of the disorder can cooccur with a variety of conditions, usually dysautonomia in the former case and lesions in the brainstem, spine, or respiratory neurons in the latter case. | |

-Congenital central alveolar hypoventilation syndrome is a rare genetic condition, which generally presents in the first year of life, although later presentations are reported (59; 19).
-Typically, the newborn presents with respiratory distress, shallow breathing, and cyanosis and requires mechanical ventilation and transfer to an intensive care unit.
-Abnormal blood gases with hypercapnia are a hallmark for this condition.
+Congenital central alveolar hypoventilation syndrome is a rare genetic condition, which generally presents in the first year of life, although later presentations are reported (55; 18).
+Typically, the newborn presents with respiratory distress, shallow breathing, and cyanosis and requires mechanical ventilation and monitoring in an intensive care unit.
+Abnormal blood gases with respiratory acidosis and marked hypercapnia are a hallmark for this condition.
 Elimination of other causes of abnormal breathing, such as sepsis, cardiac malformation, seizure disorder, and neuromuscular disease is important.
-Congenital central hypoventilation syndrome is a dysfunction of the autonomic control of breathing, and the diagnosis may be confirmed by abnormal responses to hypercapnic challenge during sleep as noted in polysomnography, and the syndrome is definitively identified by genetic testing for PHOX2B mutation (35).
+Congenital central hypoventilation syndrome is a dysfunction of the autonomic control of breathing, and the diagnosis may be confirmed by abnormal responses to hypercapnic challenge during sleep as noted in polysomnography, and the syndrome is definitively identified by genetic testing for PHOX2B mutation (104).

-The previous clinical criteria for diagnosing congenital central hypoventilation syndrome included (1) persistent hypoventilation during quiet (non-REM) sleep with PaCO2 greater than 60 mmHg; (2) symptoms during the first year of life; and (3) an absence of lung, cardiac, or neuromuscular disease (02).
-The 2010 revised recommendations now also require PHOX2B gene mutation to confirm the diagnosis of congenital central alveolar hypoventilation syndrome (03).
-Additionally, genetic testing of parents with affected children is also recommended.
+Prior to the discovery of PHOX2B and its role in congenital central hypoventilation syndrome, the diagnosis was made using clinical criteria, including (1) persistent hypoventilation during quiet (non-REM) sleep with PaCO2 greater than 60 mmHg; (2) symptoms during the first year of life; and (3) an absence of lung, cardiac, or neuromuscular disease (03).
+The 2010 revised recommendations now also require PHOX2B gene mutation to confirm the diagnosis of congenital central alveolar hypoventilation syndrome (04).
+Genetic testing of parents with affected children is also recommended.

 Congenital central alveolar hypoventilation may occur in association with the following disorders: